DeclanChidlow/vale.rocks/src/posts/team-fortress-stats.ori.md

 - Longest Life: ${ assets/posts/team-fortress-stats/readable-duration.js(tf2/Heavy.mvm.max.iPlayTime/value) }

 ### Engineer

+The snowballing of building up a nest and upgrading buildings is fantastically enjoyable.
+There is a lovely gameplay loop of staying on your toes and remaining aware of the ever-lurking Spy looking to do you in.
+Engineer's unlockables also make him an extremely varied class.
+From long-distance repair with the Rescue Ranger, to a Mini-Sentry with the Gunslinger, to manual control with the Wrangler, and projectile destruction with the Short Circuit.

 - Playtime: ${ assets/posts/team-fortress-stats/hours.js(tf2/Engineer.accum.iPlayTime/value) } (${ assets/posts/team-fortress-stats/stats.js(tf2, "share", "Engineer") })
 - Kills: ${ tf2/Engineer.accum.iNumberOfKills/value }